Gio99c/gio99c.github.io/ai-news.md

 ## About

-This pulls the most important AI and tech news each day.
-Focus is on:
+OpenAI searches the web daily for what actually matters to AI practitioners:

-- Research breakthroughs that practitioners should know
+- Research breakthroughs with real impact
-- Product launches and company announcements
+- Product launches people will use
-- Industry developments and policy changes
+- Industry changes that affect how we work
-- Technical advances with real-world impact
+- Technical advances with practical applications

-The AI skips fluff and focuses on what's useful.
-Each story includes context on why it matters.
+Philosophy: Signal over noise.
+Most "breakthrough" claims don't pan out.
+Focus on substance over hype.